528hzale/SideQuest/README.md

-# Sidequest — General Description (Revised Masterfile)
+# Sidequest: General Description (Revised Masterfile)

 Sidequest is a location discovery app that helps users find interesting places to visit, such as cafes, food stalls, scenic spots, tourist attractions, and activities.
 It provides personalized recommendations based on the user's preferences, location, budget, and interests, while helping local businesses attract more customers through promotions and exclusive deals.